 Internal Title: Greek Village Property Manager Alpha Chi Omega

 College/Division: Division of Student Affairs and Academic Support

 Job Search Category: Student Services

-Advertised Job Summary: The Chi Psi Property Manager is a full-time staff member of the Office of Fraternity and Sorority Life who is responsible for the quality of living in a fraternity house at the University of South Carolina.
+Advertised Job Summary: The Alpha Chi Omega property manager is a full-time staff member of the Office of Fraternity and Sorority Life who is responsible for the quality of living in a sorority house at the University of South Carolina.
 Primary duties include supervision of staff, maintenance and facility operations, residential program development and implementation, crisis management and student support.
-The Property Manager is responsible for working with a local house corporation.
+The property manager is responsible for working with local advisers and a national house corporation.
 This is a live-in position that requires 24/7 facility management and presence while residents are in the facility.
 Property managers also serve in the on-call duty rotation.
 Primary duties include: *Establish and maintain vendor relationships for procurement of all goods and services *Complete safety and security- related administrative tasks *Ensure that effective crisis management procedures are in place, reviewed and practiced *Promote an inclusive and welcoming environment that celebrates an appreciation for diversity within the house. *Serve as a resource for all chapter members regarding campus support services and services in the local community. *Represent student needs by following up on their concerns and questions promptly and personally, and communicate specific issues to your supervisor or other appropriate offices *Serve as an effective liaison between university/fraternity/sorority members and the House Corporations and external constituents such as alumni.
 Maintain timely and open communication with the House Corporation board members and other advisors.